-For this purpose, steps should be taken to minimise the risk of crack initiation due to RCF on PSEs (and in particular for integrated bearing races), by minimising contact pressures, specifying high standards for surface finishes, ensuring good lubrication, guaranteeing cleanliness and maintaining lubricant quality regardless of the fatigue tolerance approach selected.
+For this purpose, steps should be taken to minimise the risk of crack initiation due to RCF on these components (and in particular for integrated bearings races), by minimising contact pressures, specifying high standards for surface finishes, ensuring good lubrication, guaranteeing cleanliness and maintaining lubricant quality regardless of the fatigue evaluation approach selected.
 The applicant should verify that the selected allowables are suitable to ensure the integrity of the affected components in the operating conditions (temperature, lubrication, cleanliness, etc.) applicable to their design.
-Experience has demonstrated that it can be beneficial for bearings to be designed so that the reliability of any integrated race subject to the fatigue tolerance evaluation is even higher than the less critical race of the bearing.
-In this way, degradation of the less critical race.
-The consequences of damage to the integrated race from the debris generated in such scenarios should be considered in the evaluation.
+Experience has demonstrated that it can be beneficial for bearings to be designed so that the reliability of any integrated race subject to the fatigue evaluation is even higher than the least critical race of the bearing.
+In this way, degradation of the least critical race can lead to detection of the bearing failure before cracking initiates in the integrated race.

-As it is difficult to totally preclude cracking initiated by RCF, a fail-safe approach is recommended wherever possible, such that cracking of the affected structural element(s) is detected prior to its residual strength capability falling below the required levels prescribed in CS 29.571(f).
+As it is difficult to totally preclude cracking initiated by RCF, a 'fail-safe evaluation' is recommended wherever possible, such that cracking of affected structural element(s) is detected prior to its residual strength capability falling below the required levels prescribed in CS 27.571(d)(2).
 Should fatigue cracks initiate and develop into:

-(1) Partial failure, such as spalling: the applicant should demonstrate that this condition will be detected at an early stage to avoid a catastrophic failure due to further fatigue failure, or loss of integrity of the affected part or any surrounding ones.
-Any assumptions regarding potential surface and sub-surface cracking considering possible damages or flaws, and whether a through crack may develop and its relationship with other forms of damage including spalling should be verified.

-(2) Failure, such as through-cracking of a part together with any other associated damage in the system: the applicant should demonstrate that the remaining structure will withstand service loads and design limit loads without failure until the failure is detected and damaged components are repaired or replaced to avoid a catastrophic failure.
-Any assumptions regarding crack path development (i.e. bifurcation, multicracks, etc.) that could affect this fail-safe demonstration should be verified.
+- (1) Partial failure, such as spalling, the applicant should demonstrate that this condition will be detected at an early stage to avoid catastrophic failure due to further fatigue failure, or loss of integrity of the affected part or any surrounding ones; and - (2) Failure, such as through-cracking of an individual part: the applicant should demonstrate that the remaining structure will withstand service loads and limit or maximum attainable loads (whichever is less) until the failure is detected and damaged components are repaired or replaced to avoid a catastrophic failure.

-This demonstration should be performed as appropriate using experience from similar designs, functional tests, structural tests and/or reliable analyses to substantiate that the fail-safe design objective has been achieved, including residual strength demonstration.
-In addition, the continued safe operation of the affected mechanical system(s) should be ensured for this period considering the potential effect of the failure or partial failure taking into account any preexisting fatigue damage accrued prior to the failure in the affected component and/or surrounding ones on stiffness, dynamic behaviour, loads and functional performance.
+This demonstration should-be performed as appropriate using experience from similar designs, functional tests, structural tests and/or reliable analyses to substantiate that the fail-safe design objective has been achieved, including residual strength demonstration.
+In addition, the continued safe operation of the affected mechanical system(s) should be ensured for this period considering the potential effect of the failure or partial failure taking into account any pre-existing fatigue damage accrued prior to the failure in the affected component on stiffness, dynamic behaviour, loads and functional performance.

-The effectiveness and reliability of means of crack detection for the fail-safe approach, including indirect means of detection such as chip detection systems, and associated instructions for continued airworthiness should be evaluated to show that, if implemented as required, they will result in timely detection and repair or replacement of damaged components.
+The effectiveness and reliability of means of crack detection for the 'fail-safe evaluation', including indirect means of detection such as chip detection systems, and associated instructions for continued airworthiness should be evaluated to show that, if implemented as required, they will result in timely detection and repair or replacement of damaged components.
 Furthermore, the instructions for continued airworthiness, prescribing the maintenance actions leading up to and following detection of potential failure or partial failure should be substantiated sufficiently to ensure timely repair or replacement of damaged components.
-The substantiation should consider aspects such as threshold criteria on indicators of means of detection for additional investigative actions and removal from service of the damaged parts, the overall clarity and practicality of the instructions for continued airworthineed airworthiness and human factors aspects.
+The substantiation should consider aspects such as threshold criteria on indicators of means of detection for additional investigative actions and removal from service of the damaged parts, the overall clarity and practicality of the instructions for continued airworthiness and human factors aspects.

-In addition to following a fail-safe approach, inspection and retirement times may be needed in order to ensure that the assumptions supporting the fail-safety and detection of failure remain valid throughout the operational life of the component.
+In addition to a 'fail-safe evaluation', 'replacement time' and /or 'fatigue evaluation' may be needed in addition to fail-safe evaluation in order to ensure that the assumptions supporting the fail-safety and detection of failure remain valid throughout the operational life of the component.